A lot of businesses are starting to take their content marketing campaigns seriously.

-When you’re picking someone who is going to be involved in content creation, make sure you pick someone who is well versed on the topic of your choice.
+When you’re picking someone who is going to be involved in content creation and your digital marketing plan, make sure you pick someone who is well versed on the topic of your choice.

 That way, they’ll be able to create content with authority.
 They’ll also be able to deal with any questions that consumers of the content might have.

 If you can, create a document ahead of time that details the creative process and the rules that need to be followed, so that everything that’s created is consistent with your brand.